top of page

 Major General Henry Trotter, 11th Baron of Mortonhall

-Henry Trotter was Major General commanding the Brigade Of Guards and General Officer commanding the Home District a position to which he was appointed in 1895 and 1897 respectively.
-Henry held these positions until 1903.
-Henry held the position of Chief Staff Officer to the Duke Of Connaught during the preparations for the coronation of King Edward VII in 1902.
+Henry Trotter held a notable military career, commanding the Brigade of Guards and serving as General Officer Commanding the Home District, positions he held from 1895 to 1903.
+In 1902, he acted as Chief Staff Officer to the Duke of Connaught during preparations for the coronation of King Edward VII.

 Trotter residence